Voting starts in March for the Drupal Association Board election.

 - Customize-able Content Types: With Drupal, you have ability to create your own content types.
 For example, you can create a custom format for directory listings or add a custom field to a page(CCK module prebuild in drupal7 etc).
 This is one of the most used features of Drupal.

 List, Sort, & Search Information:

 You can quickly organize and display lists of information.

 On the other hand, for certain limited uses, Drupal may not be the best choice.
 If your only requirement is to:

-- If your only requirement is to write a personal blog, you may want to consider using a more specialized blogging platform like WordPress or a hosted blogging solution like Blogger.
-Although Drupal can serve as a blogging platform out-of-the-box, blog-specific software may have a simpler administration interface and allow for easier customization and posting.
+- Write a personal blog: You may want to consider using a more specialized blogging platform like WordPress or a hosted blogging solution like Blogger.
+Although Drupal can serve as a blogging platform out-of-the-box, blog-specific software may have a less technical administration interface and allow for simpler customization and posting.

-- If your only requirement is to host discussion forums, you will want to consider a system such as SimpleMachines or phpBB with a mature set of Forum features, or Vanilla which has many plug-ins.
-If you need a custom forum, however, Drupal's forum module with forum enhancement modules like Advanced Forum may be better suited to extension.
+- Host discussion forums: You should consider a system such as SimpleMachines, phpBB, or Vanilla.
+These all have a mature set of Forum features and many plug-ins.
+If you need a custom forum, however, Drupal's forum module with forum enhancement modules like Advanced Forum may be worth considering.

 Important note: When evaluating any software, the user should always do due diligence and ensure that the software is properly maintained with regular security fixes and updates.
 Drupal.org is not responsible for any of the above software hosted on external websites.
 Read more about Drupal security and how to get involved.